rupert-ong/chatastrophe-pwa/README.md

 # Chatastrophe PWA

+## Setup

+### Firebase
+- Create Firebase account and create a new project
+- Rename public/secrets-template.js to secrets.js and update apiKey and messagingSenderId values with Firebase

-- Firebase Console
+### Firebase Console
-  - Turn on Authentication, enable Email/Password
+- Turn on Authentication, enable Email/Password type